lazo2212/ToDo_App/README.md

 ## Getting Started

-To try the application, you need to clone the repository or download the ZIP file or try it [here](https://lazo2212.github.io/ToDo_App/).
+To try the application, you need to clone the repository or download the ZIP file.
 To get a local copy up and running follow these simple steps.

 <br>